 American Studies Today Online is published by

-American Studies Resources Centre, Aquinas Building, Aldham Robarts Centre, Liverpool John Moores University, Mount Pleasant, Liverpool L3 5UZ, United Kingdom
+American Studies Resources Centre, Aquinas Building, Aldham Robarts Library, Liverpool John Moores University, Maryland Street, Liverpool L1 9DE, United Kingdom

 The views expressed are those of the contributors, and not necessarily those of the Centre or the College.

-© 1996, City of Liverpool Community College and the Contributors.
+© 1996, City of Liverpool College and the Contributors.

 Articles in this journal may be freely reproduced for use in subscribing institutions only, provided that the source is acknowledged.